tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

     - A new operation [Reactivate a task](~/docs-ref-autogen/batchservice/task.json#Task_Reactivate) has been added to reset a failed task's state to active.
 This allows failures to be retried, for example if the failure was transient or if you have been able to fix the cause of the failure, without recreating the task.

 ### Version 2016-02-01.3.0
- This version release extends all support from previous version, 2015-12-01.2.2.
+ This version release extends all support from the previous version, 2015-12-01.2.2.
 Additionally, it supports the following capabilities:

 -   Capability to create a pool and an auto-pool with IaaS VM configuration